×

 4. Pizza Hut’s Hot Dog Bites Pizza

 You’ve got pizza, you’ve got hot dogs—what more could you ask for?
 Not this, apparently.
 Despite looking like the ultimate American dish, this pizza didn’t make it to the States until 2015, three years after its release in Asia, the UK, and Canada.
 It didn’t last long after that, though.
+Turns out, you can have too much of a good thing.

 5. Wendy’s Superbar